hkotek/hkotek.com/research.md

 ------------------------------------
 Aside from their canonical interrogative use, *wh*-words in many languages are used to express a variety of quantificational expressions, including free relatives, NPIs, wh-quantification, and free choice items.
 A key question is what syntactic and semantic strategies are employed to quantify over the alternatives introduced by wh-words.
 To answer this question, this project studies a number of non-interrogative *wh*-constructions through original elicitation on Chuj (Mayan; Guatemala) and Dharamsala Tibetan (India).

+to appear
+: Erlewine, Michael Yoshitaka and Hadas Kotek. [**Even-NPIs in Dharamsala Tibetan**](erlewine-kotek-tibetan.pdf). *Linguistic Analysis: Special Issue on South Asian morphosyntax*.

 submitted
-: Kotek, Hadas and Michael Yoshitaka Erlewine. [**Non-interrogative *wh*-constructions in Chuj**](Kotek-ChujPaper.pdf).
-Manuscript under review.

-submitted
 : Kotek, Hadas and Michael Yoshitaka Erlewine. [**Relative pronoun pied-piping in English non-restrictive relatives**](http://ling.auf.net/lingbuzz/002700/current.pdf?_s=e1xvXt7sPFmVZQto).
 Manuscript under review.

-submitted
+manuscript
-: Erlewine, Michael Yoshitaka and Hadas Kotek. [**Even-NPIs in Dharamsala Tibetan**](erlewine-kotek-tibetan.pdf).
+: Kotek, Hadas and Michael Yoshitaka Erlewine. [**Non-interrogative *wh*-constructions in Chuj**](Kotek-ChujPaper.pdf).
 Manuscript under review.

 2016
 : Hadas Kotek and Michael Yoshitaka Erlewine. **Unifying definite and indefinite free relatives: Evidence from Mayan**. ([handout](LSA90-handout.pdf), [slides](LSA90-slides.pdf)). *Presentation at the Linguistic Society of America (LSA) 90*, Washington DC, January 2016.

-2015
-: Michael Yoshitaka Erlewine and Hadas Kotek. ***Wh*-quantification in Dharamsala Tibetan** ([slides](ICOLSI-slides.pdf)). *Presentation at the  37th International Conference of the Linguistic Society of India (ICOLSI-37)*, Jawaharlal Nehru University, New Delhi, India, October 2015.

 The syntax/semantics of *wh*-questions